Little Caesar (band)

 Little Caesar is an American hard rock band.
-They are remembered for their version of the soul music song "Chain of Fools", a 1990 hit single from their self-titled debut album.
+They are remembered for their version of the Aretha Franklin song "Chain of Fools", a 1990 hit single from their self-titled debut album.

 History

 The band was founded late in the 1980s by vocalist Ron Young, who had previously worked as a nightclub bouncer.
 The group independently released an EP and were featured on the 1989 Metal Blade compilation Street Survivors with one song "Down to the Wire", which led to their signing with DGC Records, a subsidiary of Geffen Records, in 1989.
 John Kalodner did A&R work for the group, and Bob Rock produced their debut self-titled album, which was released in 1990 to positive reviews.
 Eduardo Rivadavia of AllMusic retrospectively gave the album three stars out of five, writing it "may not be the most innovative recording of 1989, but it's honest and consistently satisfying."
 On the strength of the singles "Chain of Fools" (a cover of the Aretha Franklin song) and "In Your Arms", Little Caesar hit number 139 on the US Billboard 200 in 1990.
 Lead vocalist Ron Young made a brief cameo in James Cameron's Terminator 2, as the biker thrown through the window of the bar by Arnold Schwarzenegger.

 Despite the group's chart success, they had problems with exposure on then-critical MTV, due in part to the band being less than photogenic and "looking like a gang of Hell's Angels."
 They remained with DGC/Geffen for a sophomore release, Influence in 1992, but neither Rock nor Kalodner continued working with them.
 By this time, guitarist Apache had left and was replaced with Earl Slick.
 After Influence failed to match the success of their debut, the group disbanded.
 They were one of many metal bands whose careers faltered with the early 1990s rise of alternative rock.
 DGC - initially a label strongly devoted to metal/progressive rock label - began to favor alternative bands.
 Ron Young later went on to sing in The Four Horsemen, Manic Eden, and Dirt.